eag1ex/bank-application/readme.md

 ***

 ###### TODOS ?
-* No persistane cache included as yet, only DATA retreival.
+* No persistant cache included as yet, only DATA retreival.
-* User authentication not yet intergated
+* User authentication not yet intergated.

 ***